fanily/poetriesbookstores/wp-content/plugins/ewww-image-optimizer-cloud/readme.txt

 1. *Optional* Visit the settings page to enable/disable specific tools and turn on advanced optimization features.
 1. Done!

+If you need further assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
+The forums are community supported only.

 EWWW IO - Cloud API Walkthrough
 [youtube https://www.youtube.com/watch?v=U78FFkM582E]
 EWWW IO - Converting Images